Investing Strategy Research

 Dividend Yield

-The dividend value or yield is the amount investors can make from a company’s dividends.
+The dividend value or yield is the amount investors can earn from a company’s dividends.
 They usually calculate dividend value by subtracting the annualized payout from the share price.
 The annualized payout is the amount of dividends generated by a share of stock in the past year.

 • Criteria: > 3% < 12%